SmartlyDressedGames/Unturned-Docs/ItemAsset/ThrowableAsset.md

 Throwable Assets
 ================

 Throwables can be thrown by players.
+Throwables cannot be used in any safezones that disallow weapons.

 This inherits the [WeaponAsset](/ItemAsset/WeaponAsset.md) class.